Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 ## Assessment

 The goal of a requirements document is the problem you are attempting to solve:  not a first attempt at a solution to that problem.
-The most important factor in the assessmernt of the document is how will it meet that goal.
+The most important factor in the assessment of the document is how will it meet that goal.
 The document will be assessed for both presentation and content.

 The presentation will be based on how easy it is to read, correct spelling, grammar, punctuation, clear diagrams, and so on.